|Category:||Educational Courses, Healthcare, Stand Alone Modules|

 The module will include clinical laboratory experience where participants will develop competency in relevant clinical skills.
 This stand-alone module can be completed on its own for professional development purposes.
 It is also part of the post graduate diploma in health sciences/professional studies.

-This module will commence on 23rd September 2017.
+This module will commence in September 2018.
 Course content will be delivered over 6 Saturdays plus 1 day for assessment.
 Alternatively, those who opt not to be assessed in the module receive a certificate of attendance.

 Induction date onto the programme for those who have not attended St. Angela's College previously: